What is Mooring?

-There are four basic types of permanent anchor moorings; dead weight, mushroom, screw in, and triple anchor.
+There are four basic types of permanent anchor moorings; dead weight, mushroom, screw in, and multiple anchor.
 These moorings are used instead of temporary anchors because they have considerably more holding power, cause less damage to the marine environment, and are convenient.

-- Dock Maintenance Tips
+- Dock Maintenance Tips- Protect Your Investment

 - Build a Stationary Dock- It’s Quick and Easy!

-- The Dock Manual (Book Review)
+- The Dock Manual by Max Burns (a Book Review)

 - Mooring Your Boat on the Lake- About Moorings